Zach Apple: Pro Swim Series – San Antonio

 On the second day of the Pro Swim Series at Northside Swim Center in San Antonio, Texas in March and April 2022, Apple qualified for the final of the 200 meter freestyle ranking seventh with a time of 1:51.56 in the prelims heats.
 He placed eighth in the final with a 1:51.43.
 For the prelims of the 50 meter freestyle on day three, he ranked 14th with a 22.96 and qualified for the b-final in the evening where he went on to place eighth, sixteenth overall, with a time of 22.97 seconds.
 In the prelims heats of the 100 meter freestyle on day four, he tied for eighth with a time of 49.85 seconds, then in the evening b-final he won with a time of 49.86 seconds.

 2022 International Team Trials

 At the 2022 US International Team Trials in Greensboro, North Carolina, Apple ranked seventh in the prelims heats of the 100 meter freestyle on the first day of competition, qualifying for the evening final in 48.57 seconds.
 He placed eighth in the final with a time of 48.52 seconds.
 He followed up his swims with a 1:49.44 in the prelims heats of the 200 meter freestyle the following morning, placing 18th overall.

+February 2023: Retirement

+On February 23, Apple announced his retirement from competitive swimming.